Mohamed Al-Fayed: Cash-for-questions

 In 1994, in what became known as the cash-for-questions affair, Fayed revealed the names of MPs he had paid to ask questions in Parliament on his behalf, but who had failed to declare their fees.
 It saw Conservative MPs Neil Hamilton and Tim Smith leave the government in disgrace, and a Committee on Standards in Public Life established to prevent such corruption occurring again.
-Fayed also revealed that cabinet minister Jonathan Aitken stayed for free at the Ritz Hotel in Paris at the same time as a group of Saudi arms dealers, leading to Aitken's subsequent unsuccessful libel case and imprisonment for perjury.
-During this period in 1988, Al-Fayed's spokesman was Michael Cole, a former BBC journalist, although Cole's PR work for Al-Fayed did not cease in 1998.
+Fayed also revealed that cabinet minister Jonathan Aitken stayed for free at the Ritz Hotel in Paris at the same time as a group of Saudi arms dealers, leading to Aitken's unsuccessful libel case and later imprisonment for perjury.
+During this period, Al-Fayed's spokesman was Michael Cole, a former BBC journalist.

-Hamilton lost a subsequent libel action against Al-Fayed in December 1999 and a subsequent appeal against the verdict in December 2000.
+Hamilton lost a libel action against Al-Fayed in December 1999 and an appeal against the verdict in December 2000.
 The former MP has always denied that he was paid by Al-Fayed for asking questions in Parliament.
-Hamilton's libel action related to a Channel 4 Dispatches documentary broadcast on 16 January 1997 in which Al-Fayed made claims that the MP had received up to £110,000 in cash and other gratuities for asking parliamentary questions.
+Hamilton's libel action related to a Channel 4 Dispatches documentary broadcast on 16 January 1997 in which Al-Fayed stated that the MP had received up to £110,000 in cash and other gratuities for asking parliamentary questions.
 Hamilton's basis for his appeal was that the original verdict was invalid because Al-Fayed had paid £10,000 for documents stolen from the dustbins of Hamilton's legal representatives by Benjamin Pell.

-In 2003, Fayed moved from Surrey, UK to Switzerland, alleging a breach in an agreement with the British tax authority.
+In 2003 Fayed moved from Surrey to Switzerland, alleging a breach in an agreement with the British tax authority.
 In 2005, he moved back to Britain, saying that he "regards Britain as home".
 He moored a yacht called the Sokar in Monaco prior to selling it in 2014.